 Should you clean the mat under the bowl?

 Yes!
 Some cat bowls come with a rubber or silicone mat for elevation, support, and keeping your floor clean.
 This avoids any spillage and makes it convenient for your cat to use.
+Besides this, you can even get the best anti-spill cat water bowl to prevent your kitty from spilling water out of the bowl.

 Certainly, when your cat comes in contact with the bowl, it also touches the mat which can develop bacteria and molds if not washed over time.
 Therefore bowls that come with mats should also be cleaned regularly.